-Lucas Pope gladly received a Bafta in 2013, Britain’s most prestigious entertainment award.
+Lucas Pope gladly received a Bafta in 2013, Britain’s most proud and prestigious entertainment award.
 Meanwhile, the UK continues to enforce draconian border controls and use murderous detention centres (such as Yarl’s Wood, Harmondsworth, Dungavel etc) to coerce its population.

 The danger of falling into the mediocrity of making ubiquitous, ‘politically engaged’ games is enormous.
 Public and private spaces are filled with complacent artistic commentary on the contemporary world, attempting to strike the balance between the ethical and the aesthetic, but rarely achieving both, hence damaging the Political in the term ‘politically engaged’.
 It is not enough to pass something off as having ‘revolutionary content’ whilst still utilising contemporary modes of production: rather, it is essential for the author to become a conscious producer, one who considers and evaluates her own work and her relation to the infrastructures of capital, in a ‘truly revolutionary way’.(Benjamin, 1934) Now one could say that all video games would currently struggle to meet these terms whilst still under the dictatorship of consoles and other technologies completely reliant on the exploitation of the global south.
 New, politically engaged games must not only criticise the status quo, but develop tools to practically destabilise it.